stevefali/Weather_Quest/README.md

  It can also be downloaded from the Google Play Store [here](https://play.google.com/store/apps/details?id=com.steve.weatherquest).

- To run this project on your own, you would need to first obtain api keys from [OpenWeatherMap](https://openweathermap.org/api) and the [Here Api](https://developer.here.com).
+ To run this project on your own machine, you would need to first obtain api keys from [OpenWeatherMap](https://openweathermap.org/api) and the [Here Api](https://developer.here.com).
  Those api keys can then be stored in the local.properties file as follows:
  ```
 HERE_API_KEY="[Your_Api_Key]"